broadinstitute/warp/website/docs/Pipelines/ATAC/README.md

 To discover and search releases, use the WARP command-line tool [Wreleaser](https://github.com/broadinstitute/warp/tree/master/wreleaser).

-ATAC can be deployed using [Cromwell](https://cromwell.readthedocs.io/en/stable/), a GA4GH compliant, flexible workflow management system that supports multiple computing platforms.
+ATAC can be deployed using [Cromwell](https://cromwell.readthedocs.io/en/stable/), a GA4GH-compliant, flexible workflow management system that supports multiple computing platforms.
 The workflow can also be run in [Terra](https://app.terra.bio), a cloud-based analysis platform.

 ## Input Variables
 The following describes the inputs of the ATAC workflow.
 For more details on how default inputs are set for the Multiome workflow, see the [Multiome overview](../Multiome_Pipeline/README).